-For the past decade, sustainable building has been a buzz word for the construction industry.
-The idea of sustainable building includes and assimilates a variety of different strategies during the design, old methods construction, and operation phases of the building construction.
+For the past decade, sustainable building has been a buzzword for the construction industry.
+The idea of sustainable building includes and assimilates a variety of different strategies during the design, old methods of construction, and operation phases of the building future construction.
 And, the use of green building materials signifies one imperative strategy in the design of a building.

 Green building materials offer explicit benefits to the building owner and its inhabitants.
 Among all, the most significant benefits are listed below:

 - Energy conservation

 - Lower costs associated with changing space configurations

 - Reduced maintenance/replacement costs over the life of the building

 You have to believe, that global building and construction activities consume nearly 3 billion tons of raw materials every single year which is equivalent to 40% of total global use (Source: Roodman and Lenssen, 1995).
 Hence, using green building materials is crucial as these promote conservation of the fast-diminishing non-renewable resources globally.